jpablotoledo/doom-hp-ux/README.md

 ## Documentation

+Listed in the order they were written, so they also read as a timeline of how the project grew.
+See [docs/00-index.md](docs/00-index.md) for the same list with dates and one-line summaries.

+1. This file / [LEAME.md](LEAME.md) - project overview
-- [docs/machine-setup.md](docs/machine-setup.md) - Machine state, build steps, problems found and solutions
+2. [docs/02-machine-setup.md](docs/02-machine-setup.md) *(historical)* - Machine state, build steps, problems found and solutions
-- [docs/source-changes.md](docs/source-changes.md) - Source code changes with diffs and technical rationale
+3. [docs/03-source-changes.md](docs/03-source-changes.md) *(historical)* - Source code changes with diffs and technical rationale
-- [docs/add-sound.md](docs/add-sound.md) - Sound implementation via HP Alib: changes, problems and solutions
+4. [docs/04-add-sound.md](docs/04-add-sound.md) *(historical)* - Sound implementation via HP Alib: changes, problems and solutions
+5. [docs/05-music-investigation.md](docs/05-music-investigation.md) - Full music investigation: architecture, bugs found and fixed, final state
+6. [docs/06-cpu-performance-investigation.md](docs/06-cpu-performance-investigation.md) - Compiler/CPU optimization research and results
+7. [docs/07-commit-audit.md](docs/07-commit-audit.md) - Commit-by-commit audit of what was necessary vs. superseded

+*(historical)* docs describe the project's 2011 starting state and are kept unedited for historical accuracy; they no longer reflect the current source tree.
+See the note at the top of each.